JoseLuisSR/springboot-activemq/publish-and-subscribe/subscriber/README.md

-# Consumer
+# Subscriber

-Below are the steps to set up and deploy spring boot application to consume different kind of messages.
+Below are the steps to set up and deploy spring boot application to subscribe and
+receive different kind of messages.

 ## Libraries